 John disappeared into the basement and shortly came back dressed for running.

 -You are not going to run, are you?

 -Yes, I am going to run…it’s not that cold and I need a little adrenaline to flow through my veins.
 Today is a great day for me.
-I am throwing myself into something I have never done before, I will be doing this into country which is ten thousand miles away from home and most likely I will face an environment which will most likely be hostile to me.
+I am throwing myself into something I have never done before and I will be doing this into a country which is ten thousand miles away from home and most likely I will face an environment which will be hostile to me.

 -Perfect environment for a last second winning throw, don’t you think?

 In seconds, John’s chest filled up with air.
 The very thought of him winning on the road, into a hostile and never tested environment made him feel proud of his mission, feel like he is the right person indeed for this job.
 He hugged again his wife and headed for the door.
 It was cold, but he didn’t pay any sort of attention to the temperature outside.
 Slowly, he increased the pace of his run and soon the details of all the conversations he had with J.J. and Scott were coming back as short lived memories, transforming him into a running machine playing back recent life experiences.

 Linda put another sweet, barely noticeable smile on her face and murmured: “Men are so predictable!
 You just have to stir them to the direction you want!”